Mortar and pestle: Food preparation

-Mortars are also used in cooking to prepare wet or oily ingredients such as guacamole, hummus and pesto (which derives its name from the pestle pounding), as well as grinding spices into powder.
+Mortars are also used in cooking to prepare wet or oily ingredients such as guacamole, hummus, and pesto (which derives its name from the pestle pounding), as well as grinding spices into powder.
 The molcajete, a version used by pre-Hispanic Mesoamerican cultures including the Aztec and Maya, stretching back several thousand years, is made of basalt and is used widely in Mexican cooking.
 Other Native American nations use mortars carved into the bedrock to grind acorns and other nuts.
 Many such depressions can be found in their territories.

 In Japan, very large mortars are used with wooden mallets to prepare mochi.
-A regular sized Japanese mortar and pestle are called a suribachi and surikogi, respectively.
+A regular-sized Japanese mortar and pestle are called a suribachi and surikogi, respectively.
 Granite mortars and pestles are used in Southeast Asia, as well as Pakistan and India.
-In India, it is used extensively to make spice mixtures for various delicacies as well as day to day dishes.
-With the advent of motorized grinders, use of the mortar and pestle has decreased.
+In India, it is used extensively to make spice mixtures for various delicacies as well as day-to-day dishes.
+With the advent of motorized grinders, the use of the mortar and pestle has decreased.
 It is traditional in various Hindu ceremonies (such as weddings, and upanayanam) to crush turmeric in these mortars.

 In Malay, it is known as batu lesung.
 Large stone mortars, with long (2–3 foot) wood pestles were used in West Asia to grind meat for a type of meatloaf, or kibbeh, as well as the hummus variety known as masabcha.
-In Indonesia and the Netherlands mortar is known as Cobek or Tjobek and pestle is known as Ulekan or Oelekan.
+In Indonesia mortar is known as Cobek or Tjobek and pestle is known as Ulekan or Oelekan.
 The chobek is shaped like a deep saucer or plate.
-The ulekan is either pistol-shaped or an ovoid.
-It is often used to make fresh sambal, a spicy chili condiment, hence the sambal ulek/oelek denote its process using pestle.
-It is also used to grind peanut and other ingredients to make peanut sauce for gado-gado.
+The ulekan is either pistol-shaped or ovoid.
+It is often used to make fresh sambal, a spicy chili condiment, hence the sambal ulek/oelek denotes its process using pestle.
+It is also used to grind peanuts and other ingredients to make peanut sauce for gado-gado.